ethz-asl/nbvplanner/README.md

 - Improve implementation of RRT
 - Need loop closure on real system's localization for experiments
 - Check if mapping of free space works well enough in a real scenario
-- Develop strategies to reduce data of octomap (while maintaining a high resolution)

 # Planner execution